BlackLine (NASDAQ:BL) Issues FY 2021 Earnings Guidance

-BlackLine (NASDAQ:BL) last issued its earnings results on Thursday, November 4th.
-The technology company reported $0.24 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.11 by $0.13.
-BlackLine had a negative net margin of 23.43% and a negative return on equity of 4.02%.
-The company had revenue of $109.40 million during the quarter, compared to analysts’ expectations of $107.06 million.
-During the same period last year, the company posted $0.02 earnings per share.
-The firm’s quarterly revenue was up 21.3% compared to the same quarter last year.
-Analysts expect that BlackLine will post -0.45 EPS for the current year.

-In related news, CEO Marc Huffman sold 1,399 shares of BlackLine stock in a transaction on Monday, August 23rd.
-The shares were sold at an average price of $106.46, for a total transaction of $148,937.54.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, insider Therese Tucker sold 38,665 shares of BlackLine stock in a transaction on Tuesday, November 16th.
-The shares were sold at an average price of $125.05, for a total transaction of $4,835,058.25.
+In related news, CEO Marc Huffman sold 11,742 shares of the stock in a transaction that occurred on Friday, November 5th.
+The shares were sold at an average price of $130.00, for a total value of $1,526,460.00.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Therese Tucker sold 10,000 shares of the stock in a transaction that occurred on Tuesday, August 31st.
+The stock was sold at an average price of $109.20, for a total transaction of $1,092,000.00.
+Following the completion of the transaction, the insider now owns 156,223 shares in the company, valued at approximately $17,059,551.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 326,443 shares of company stock valued at $39,332,858 over the last ninety days.
-10.07% of the stock is owned by corporate insiders.
+Insiders sold a total of 325,045 shares of company stock valued at $39,345,018 over the last ninety days.
+10.07% of the stock is currently owned by insiders.

 BlackLine Company Profile